-As at December 31, 2023, the Ashuanipi claims are suspended and the Company, along with the Quebec government, is renegotiating a deal to resolve property access issues.
-The Company has written down the property's carrying value totaling \$360,000 to \$Nil as at December 31, 2023.
+As at December 31, 2024, the Ashuanipi claims are suspended and the Company, along with the Quebec government, is renegotiating a deal to resolve property access issues.
+During the year ended December 31, 2023, the Company wrote down the property's carrying value totaling \$360,000 to \$Nil.

-j) Toogood Project
+i) Toogood Project

 On December 22, 2020, Prospector announced that it has entered into two earn-in agreements under which Prospector may earn a 100% interest in the Toogood claim group and the McGrath claim group located on New World Island, Newfoundland.
-These projects are situated to the north-east of the Company's Deep Cove and Virgin Arm properties.
-The Deep Cove, Virgin Arm, McGrath and Toogood claims will be collectively referred to as the Toogood Project.
+These projects are situated to the north-east of the Company's Deep Cove and Virgin